[Skip to Content]

 Service Animals as defined by the ADA are the only animals permitted in the Schottenstein Center.
 Guests with special seating or other accommodation needs are encouraged to contact the Guest Services Department prior to your visit at 614-688-3939.

-We understand proximity is a key to a positive experience with parking, so plan to arrive early.
+We exceed ADA standards in the terms of the number of accessible parking spaces.
+Plan to arrive early.
 If Scarlet Lot spaces fill, additional ADA spaces in the Buckeye Lots off Ackerman Road may be available.
 A dedicated wheelchair accessible shuttle will bring you directly to and from the arena doors.
 When Buckeye Lot shuttles are operating, the ADA shuttle will run 2 hours prior to the event until 30 minutes after the event concludes.

 You may be dropped off or picked up on Borror Drive.
 Let the police officer or Traffic team know that you would like to make a drop off, and we will direct you.